 How will the information I enter into Betterment for advice be used?

 At Betterment, the security of your personal information and assets are our primary concern.
 Like all information you give to Betterment, it will be secured and will not be sold, rented, or traded with any third party without your permission.
 We will use the information to help you determine how much money you may require to retire, as well as make recommendations on how to invest your money for retirement.
-You will always have access to update or clear this information as you would like.
-Read ...Read More
+You will have access to update or clear this information as you would like.
+Read our ...Read More

 My recommended savings for retirement is not what I expected—why is that?